 A coddled egg is an egg that has been cooked in boiling water for 1-2 minutes.
 For this application, we are only cooking it for 1 minute.
 It gently cooks the outer edge of the albumin and warms the egg just enough to eat it.

 You could think of it in the form of pasteurization.
-It is heating the egg gently and in the case quickly, this step is what helps the dressing thicken and become a little bit custard-like.
+It is heating the egg gently and in this case, quickly, this step is what helps the dressing thicken and become a little bit custard-like.
 It is THE most necessary step in this recipe, but the good news is that it only takes a literal minute.

 Where did Caesar Dressing originate?

-The myth on this dressing is that is was born in Rome, created by the Romans and named after the Roman Emperor.
+The myth on this dressing is that it was born in Rome, created by the Romans, and named after the Roman Emperor.
 This is false, it was created by Italian immigrant Caesar Cardini who came to the United States after World War 1.
 He lived in San Diego and operated a restaurant in Tijuana Mexico and is credited with the creation of the salad dressing.

 If you want to read more on the history of Ceaser Cardini, read on here!

-Caesar Salad and dressing has evolved over the years and nearly everyone has there own version these days.
+Caesar Salad and dressing have evolved over the years and nearly everyone has their own version these days.
 I am sharing mine here, this is just the way I like it, and that is what food should be, something you like.
-Try the recipe once, then take on some creative liberties and do with it what you like, it won’t hurt my feelings, promise!
+Try the recipe once, then take on some creative liberties and do with it what you like, it won't hurt my feelings, promise!

 Ingredients